software-mansion/react-native-enriched/README.md

 - `indicator: string` - the indicator of the set mention.
 - `text: string` - the text that should be displayed for the mention.
 Anything the user typed gets replaced by that text.
 The mention indicator isn't added to that text.
-- `attributes?: Record<string, string>` - additional, custom attribtues for the mention that can be passed as a typescript record.
+- `attributes?: Record<string, string>` - additional, custom attributes for the mention that can be passed as a typescript record.
 They are properly preserved through parsing from and to the HTML format.

 #### `.setValue()`